axe-api/docs/docs/advanced/hooks/index.md

 export { onBeforeInsert };
 ```

-In the code above, we used [bcrypt](https://www.npmjs.com/package/bcrypt) library to hash the user's password.
+In the code above, we used <a href="https://www.npmjs.com/package/bcrypt" target="_blank" rel="noreferrer">bcrypt</a> library to hash the user's password.
 By accessing form data, hashing the user's password is easy.

 **But can this function be executed?
 Yes!** In the booting process, Axe API tries to discover what kind of hooks and events have been written.
 For a model called `User`, if you create a hook which is called `UserHook`, Axe API accepts that `UserHooks` is the hook definition file for the model `User`.
 In the HTTP request processing time, if there is any hook that has been written, Axe API calls that hook.